StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 !!! abstract "This demo is useful for..."

     * Understanding how to load a scene into **`OmniGibson`**
-    * Accessing all BEHAVIOR dataset scenes
+    * Understanding how to generate a trajectory from a set of waypoints

 ```{.python .annotate}
 python -m omnigibson.examples.scenes.scene_selector
 ```

-This demo lets you choose a scene from the BEHAVIOR dataset, and move around the scene with keyboard control.
+This demo lets you choose a scene from the BEHAVIOR dataset.
+It allows you to move the camera using the keyboard, select waypoints, and then programmatically generates a video trajectory from the selected waypoints

 ??? code "scene_tour_demo.py"